 1.3 General and specific principles of management of an educational institution

-Control principle- these are the fundamental, fundamental rules that must be observed in the implementation of management, to ensure the achievement of specified goals.
+Control principle- these are the fundamental, fundamental rules that must be observed in the implementation of management to ensure the achievement of specified goals.

-An example principles of social management principles can serve , developed by A. Fayol.
+Example principles of social management principles can serve , developed by A. Fayol.
 Leading among them are:

 the principle of unity of unity of command and collegiality in management;